EHR Implementation In 2023 – The Definitive Guide

 - Super-Users – the initial adopters for training programs

-3. Define your Budget and Predict EHR Implementation Costs
+Define Your Budget And Predict EHR Implementation Costs

-Following elements are mandatory to consider when defining a budget for an EHR implementation:
+The following are mandatory considerations when defining a budget/anticipating expense for EHR implementation:

-- Productivity loss (often estimated as high as 50% reductions)
+- Expected productivity losses (often estimated as high as 50% – on aggregate clinical workflow)

 - Hardware and network upgrades